-Roland has made a major addition to the top of its V-Drum product range with the announcement of the TD-50X sound module and VH-14D digital hi-hats available in three new kit configurations, delivering what could be its best electronic drum sets to-date.
+Roland has made a major addition to the top of its V-Drum product range with the announcement of the TD-50X sound module and VH-14D digital hi-hats available in three new kit configurations, delivering what could be its best e-kit to-date.

 Each of the three configurations includes the new module and hi-hat pads, but possibly the even bigger news is that Roland has expanded its VAD shells to offer the VAD706: available in four different finishes.